We all want the same thing. Which is a good thing.

 It can start with educating ourselves with existing cannabis laws and regulations and staying updated with significant changes.

-Join advocacy groups such as MMA, which aims to promote sensible cannabis use, address social issues related to cannabis prohibitions and advocates for policy changes in Minnesota.
+Join advocacy groups such as SotaCann, which aims to promote sensible cannabis use, address social issues related to cannabis prohibitions and advocates for policy changes in Minnesota.
 Attend public hearings, conferences and register yourself to speak up, if public comments are allowed.
 Write blogs/articles, posts using social media inviting public opinion on such regulations can also be a good take on adding voice on sensible legislation. -

 Medical Cannabis is provided to the patients enrolled in the Cannabis registry, with a qualifying medical condition, in the form of a pill, liquid, edibles, topical formulation.
 It does not include Adult-use cannabis products or concentrates or hemp-derived consumer products for recreational use.